VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 ## Project Structure
 The project is organized into the following components:

-- data processing: <\n>
+- data processing: \n
-'data_processing.py': This code processes the raw market sentiment data and prepares it for analysis. exploratory_analysis.ipynb: This notebook explores the historical patterns of cryptocurrency return and volatility. causality_test.ipynb: This notebook performs causality tests to investigate the relationship between market sentiment indices and cryptocurrency return and volatility. machine_learning.ipynb: This notebook uses machine learning algorithms to predict cryptocurrency return and volatility based on market sentiment indices.
+'data_processing.py': This code processes the raw market sentiment data and prepares it for analysis.\n exploratory_analysis.ipynb: This notebook explores the historical patterns of cryptocurrency return and volatility. causality_test.ipynb: This notebook performs causality tests to investigate the relationship between market sentiment indices and cryptocurrency return and volatility. machine_learning.ipynb: This notebook uses machine learning algorithms to predict cryptocurrency return and volatility based on market sentiment indices.